hwanggu-corgi/hwanggu-log-3/README.md

   - Corgi completed fixing precious_lamb.morwebcms.com
     - Corgi completed satisfying client's demand about change in calendar to look certain way on `/Calendar` page
       - 나의 귀여운 내 ✨🌟💕💐💝🌸🌷🌼사랑아🌼🌷🌸💝💐💕🌟✨, I love you😘😍😍😍😍😍🥰💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖💖

-- Corgi working on creating an app that constantly pushes commits to github with ability to add text to be with my love, let her know I love her so much, and I am always with my dearest
-  - Corgi working on creating CRC card
-  - Corgi completed creating user story
-  - Corgi completed acquiring user requirements
-  - Corgi completed creating a main hello world program in java using picocli library
-  - Corgi completed adding external java library

 - Corgi working on creating presentable projects for employers
   - Corgi learning course `Object Oriented Design` in coursera by University of Alberta